open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

 | Supported pipeline types | traces, metrics, logs |
 | Distributions            | [core], [contrib]     |

-The attributes processor modifies attributes of a span, log, or metric.
+The attributes processor modifies attributes of a metric data point, log record or span event.
 Please refer to [config.go](./config.go) for the config spec.

 This processor also supports the ability to filter and match input data to determine if they should be [included or excluded](#includeexclude-filtering) for specified actions.